jialaiwang/jialaiwang.github.io/README.md

-# jialaiwang.github.io
-Jialai Wang's Personal Website
+# The Source Code for Jialai Wang's Personal Website
+- The website is based on the [`GitHub Pages`](https://pages.github.com/) template.
+- If you notice any problem of the website, please feel free to reach out to me.
+Thank you in advance!